-At a recent event, I was keynoting my book WHY WOMEN, The Leadership Imperative and I referenced research from ‘The Sponsor Effect‘, that said women need to change their viewpoint on meritocracies and their accomplishments.
+At a recent event, I was keynoting my book WHY WOMEN, The Leadership Imperative and I referenced research from ‘The Sponsor Effect‘, that found that women need to change their viewpoint on meritocracies and their accomplishments.

 - When you ask women, 77% of them will tell you they believe promotions are driven by a combination of hard work, long hours, and education credentials

 - However, 83% of men will readily acknowledge that ‘who you know’ counts for a lot, or at least as much as ‘how well you do your job.’

 Following my remark, a woman approached me and shared this story.

 Janice (not her real name) said,